Documentary Shot List Template

 1. Read the Script

-Documentaries usually don’t have traditional scripts, but many begin with one that lays out the story, structure, facts, and scenes as a foundation.
+Documentaries usually don’t have traditional screenplays, but many begin with one that lays out the story, structure, facts, and scenes as a foundation.
 Start by reading and analyzing the script to spot key moments, scenes, shots, and locations that will help you create your shot list.

 How to do this in StudioBinder